 The elliptical machine effectively simulates walking, running, and jogging motions.
 The choice between using the elliptical at the gym, owning a personal machine, and walking often comes up.
 But, how does one make this choice?
-The answer lies in a better understanding of the similarities, differences, and health impacts of working out on the elliptical or walking.
+The answer lies in a better understanding of the similarities, differences, and health impacts of working out at elliptical vs walking.

 Fortunately, you do not have to go beyond this webpage to know all there is to know about walking and the elliptical.
-Read further for a comprehensive comparison between the two, and find the research you require to choose smartly between the elliptical and walking.
+Instead, read further for a comprehensive comparison between the two, and find the research you require to choose smartly between the elliptical and walking.

 We recently reviewed the best elliptical in the market to find out which elliptical is worth investing in.
 In this effort, we compare different machines.
 Please visit this resource to know more about our recommendations.